-- Develop critical and creative thinking skills as they research the problem and its context (Activity 1); investigate parameters impacting on the problem (Activity 2); imagine and develop solutions (Activity 3); and evaluate and communicate their solutions to an audience (Activity 4). - Utilise creative thinking as they generate possible design solutions; and critical thinking, numeracy skills and ethical understanding as they choose between alternative approaches to solving the problem of rooftop solar panel output and maximising the speed of a model solar car. - Utilise personal and social capability as they develop socially cohesive and effective working teams; collaborate; adopt group roles; and reflect on their group work. - Utilise a range of literacies and ICT capabilities as they collate records of work completed throughout the module in a journal; represent and communicate their solutions to an audience using digital technologies in Activity 4. - Communicate and, using evidence, justify their group's design to an authentic audience that might include entry into the Competition options of the program.
+- Develop critical and creative thinking skills as they research the problem and its context (Activity 1); investigate parameters impacting on the problem (Activity 2); imagine and develop solutions (Activity 3); and evaluate and communicate their solutions to an audience (Activity 4). - Utilise creative thinking as they generate possible design solutions; and critical thinking, numeracy skills and ethical understanding as they choose between alternative approaches to solving the problem of rooftop solar panel output and maximising the speed of a model solar car. - Utilise personal and social capability as they develop socially cohesive and effective working teams; collaborate in generating solutions; adopt group roles; and reflect on their group work capabilities through self and peer evaluation. - Utilise a range of literacies and information and communication technology (ICT) capabilities as they collate records of work completed throughout the module in a journal; represent and communicate their solutions to an audience using digital technologies in Activity 4. - Communicate and, using evidence, justify their group's design to an authentic audience that might include entry into the Competition options of the program.